katzenpost/website/content/en/_index.md

 {{< /blocks/cover >}}

-{{% blocks/lead color="primary" title="Bleep.
-Bloop" %}}
+{{% blocks/lead color="primary" title="" %}}
 Katzenpost is a free software project.
 We write mix network protocol libraries.
 What is a mix network?
 It is an anonymous communications system… however the word anonymous is problematic because some government authorities equate anonymity with terrorism.
 We prefer to instead call it “network security” because you can feel more secure when you communicate using traffic analysis resistant communications protocols.
 {{% /blocks/lead %}}

 <!-- Triplet Section: Gray -->